 Interests: bioinformatics, self-organizing (multiagent, swarm, autonomic, self-adaptive) systems, cloud computing.

-Jonathan Ronan speaks 3.14 human languages and several computer languages, and holds an M.Sc in Electrical Engineering as well as a black-belt in business and IT consulting.
-Other interests include yoga, statistics, and camping, but when he is not doing data science at the lab, you can usually find him at punjabi deli.
+Jonathan Ronen speaks 3.14 human languages and several computer languages, and holds an M.Sc in Electrical Engineering as well as a black-belt in business and IT consulting.
+Other interests include yoga, statistics, and camping, but when he is not doing data science at the lab, you can usually find him at Punjabi Deli.